 Terminal 5 at LAX Airport serves Delta Airlines only - with gates 50-69.
 The Terminal has an Arrival, Ticketing & Departure Level.
 After TSA Screening are gates 51 to 59 - divided into clusters of 50A -51B gates, 52A -53B gates and 54A -59 gates Across from the Duty-Free shop in the gateway area is the tunnel connecting to Terminal 6.
 The Arrivals Level has an interactive visitor’s center & Traveler’s Aid.
 Access to Delta Crown Room Club is by stairway (next to McDonald’s).,

-Terminal 6 at LAX Airport serves Alaska, Copa (departures); Great Lakes, & United - with gates 60-67.
+Terminal 6 at LAX Airport serves Alaska, Copa Panama; Great Lakes, & United (United Premier, First & Business class only) - with gates 60-67.
 T6 has an Arrival, Ticketing & Departure Level.
 After TSA screening are gates 60 to 62, followed by gates 64A -65B & gates 66 -69B.
 The Arrivals Level has interactive visitor’s centers, a Java Java Coffee shop & Traveler’s Aid.
 T6 now has its own customs & immigration processing.

 NOTE: In Fall 2014, T6's redevelopment of concessions will start, and include luxury retail & dining options, with 18 local & global retail brands.

-Terminal 8 (Satellite) at LAX Airport serves United Express Airlines - with gates 80-88.
+Terminal 8 (Satellite) at LAX Airport serves United & United Express Airlines' passengers with paper tickets or no tickets. - with gates 80-88.
 This terminal has an Arrival, Ticketing & Departure Level.
 After TSA Screening at Terminal 7 and taking the walkway to this terminal, you arrive near gates 80/81 followed by gates 82-88, with escalator/ stairways to the baggage claim.
 The Arrivals Level has interactive visitor’s centers & Traveler’s Aid.

 The new Tom Bradley International Terminal ('TBIT' or 'TB') at LAX Airport with South & North Concourses officially opened September 2013, after completion of its first phase of reconstruction.
 (The new boarding gate wing with 9 boarding gates can accommodate Airbus A380 & Boeing 747-8).
 Phase 1 work also included two concourses, renovation & extension of Customs/Border Protection areas in central terminal core; and secure passenger corridors between TBIT and Terminals 3 & 4.
 While there are still improvements to be made in the coming months, the Terminal now has a new Retail & Dining Deck with a variety of fare for all tastes, including high-end dining, retail & lounges.
 After airlines have completing their move into the new terminal, the old gates are torn down and another nine gates at east side of terminal will be gradually completed by 2015.
 Thereafter, all of Bradley's 18 gates will use state-of-the-art, laser-based, visual guidance docking systems.

-Current airlines serving TBIT: Aeroflot, Air Berlin, Air France, Air Tahiti Nui, Alaska (some arrivals), All Nippon, Asiana, British, Cathay Pacific, China Airlines, China Eastern, China Southern, Copa (some arrivals), El Al, Emirates, EVA, Fiji, Iberia, Japan Airlines, KLM, Korean Air, LAN, Lufthansa, Malaysia, Norwegian, Philippine, Qantas, Singapore, Swiss, Thai, Transaero, Turkish & Virgin Australia (arrivals only).
+Current airlines serving TBIT: Aeroflot, Air Berlin, Air France, Air Tahiti Nui, Alaska (some arrivals), Alitalia, All Nippon, Asiana, British, Cathay Pacific, China Airlines, China Eastern, China Southern, Copa Panama (some arrivals), El Al, Emirates, Etihad, EVA, Fiji, Iberia, Japan Airlines, KLM, Korean Air, LAN Chile/Peru, Lufthansa, Malaysia, Norwegian, Philippine, Qantas & Qantas QF16 departures, Saudi Arabian, Singapore, Swiss, Thai, Transaero, Turkish & Virgin Australia (arrivals only).

 The Bradley Terminal has three levels: the Arrivals level, the Ticketing & Departures level, and the Food Court level, which also houses the LAX Lounge.
 Note that Westfield's dining & retail establishments include 60 new premier shops & restaurants, and a large children's play area 'LAX Beach' for ages 3-8 after security check.